PrzemekSkw/totp-sync/CONTRIBUTING.md

 ### 2. Feature Requests

 Have an idea for a new feature?
-- Open an issue with `enhancement` tag
+- Open an issue with `feature-request` tag
 - Describe in detail:
   - What problem does this feature solve
   - How should it work